pointbazaar/espl1000/README.md

 This repo contains a simple, work-in-progress statically typed programming language that aims to be able to be transpiled to C.

-The Goal is to have a language to make it easier to implement Open Source Projects in C, and allow writing some parts of the Project in a higher-level language such as SmallDragon.

 The Goal is for the Experience to be similar to working with C and Assembly.
 There you have more control of implementation details with Assembly, but more abstraction and productivity with C.